jhrcook/statistical-rethinking/ch10_counting-and-classification.md

       - so both are sometimes called logistic regression and they can be converted between each other

-## 10.1.1 Logisitc regression: Prosocial chimpanzees
+## 10.1.1 Logistic regression: Prosocial chimpanzees

   - example experimental data
-      - measure the prosocial behaviour of chimps
+      - measure the prosocial behavior of chimps
       - a focal chimp has the option to pull two levers where the first only gives the focal chimp food and the other gives the focal chimp food, but not the other chimp